jhotmann/tasker-phone-modes/README.md

 **DisplayRotate** - a helper task to turn on/off display rotation (can't be done via JavaScript)

+**DisplayBrightness** - a helper task to change the brightness setting or enable auto-brightness (brightness level can't be changed via JavaScript)

+**TouchVibrations** - a helper task to turn on/off haptic feedback (can't be done via JavaScript)

+**BatterySaver** - a helper task to turn on/off battery saver (can't be done via JavaScript)

 # Installation and Configuration
-The easy way is to head to the [releases](https://github.com/jhotmann/tasker-phone-modes/releases) page and use the Taskernet url for the project to install.
-If you'd like to install manually you can do the following steps:
+The easy way is to head to use the [Taskernet url](https://taskernet.com/shares/?user=AS35m8k7601Z2ol5UAzuT033Ll5H1yhruZrDvDITEN2l4b5o%2Fm1AF9Dpj3WrfO36Pgh2&id=Project%3AModes) for the project to install.
+But if you'd like to install manually you can do the following steps:

 1. ### Import Modes.prj.xml into Tasker
     Long press (or right click) and save the [Modes.prj.xml file](https://raw.githubusercontent.com/jhotmann/tasker-phone-modes/master/Modes.prj.xml) to your phone.